-A Bright Green Comet Buzzed Earth This Week On Its Closest Approach In 1,300 Years
+A Bright-Green Comet Buzzed Earth This Week On Its Closest Approach In 1,300 Years

 The comet was only discovered a few months ago, at the end of 2018.
 According to the Minor Planet Center of the International Astronomical Union, our celestial visitor was first spotted on December 20, 2018, by Japanese astronomer Masayuki Iwamoto of the National Astronomical Observatory of Japan.

-The bright ball of ice, dust, and frozen gases became known as Comet 2018/Y1 Iwamoto (C/2018 Y1, for short) – being named after the astronomer who discovered it – and has since kept sky watchers very busy with its exciting activity.
+The bright ball of ice, dust, and frozen gases became known as Comet 2018/Y1 Iwamoto (C/2018 Y1, for short) – named after the astronomer who discovered it – and has since kept sky watchers very busy with its exciting activity.

 Subsequent calculations have revealed that Comet 2018/Y1 Iwamoto is a long-period comet engaged in a very elliptical path around the sun.
 In fact, this comet’s orbit is so elongated that it takes it nearly 1,400 years to journey once around the sun.